8.11 Child victims of modern slavery and trafficking

 Trafficked children may be used for:

 Children may be trafficked from a number of different countries for a variety of different reasons.
 Factors which can make children vulnerable to trafficking are varied and include such things as poverty, lack of education, discrimination and disadvantage, political conflict and economic transition, inadequate local laws and regulations.
+Separated migrant children may become vulnerable to traffickers during their journey to the UK as they pass through a number of locations where traffickers are finding it easy to recruit their victims.
 It is also true that whilst there is a demand for children within the UK, trafficking will continue to be a problem.

 Many children travel to the UK on false documents.
 The creation of a false identity for a child can give a trafficker direct control over every aspect of the child's life.
 Even before they travel to the UK children may be subject to various forms of abuse and exploitation to ensure that the trafficker's control over the child continues after the child is transferred to someone else's care.